 Of course, the lure of heroin remains strong, even with such unpleasantness.
 Those who use the drug one or more times generally start experiencing significant brain changes.
 These changes make them feel warm, extremely happy, and relaxed.
 These feelings draw your teen deeper into heroin abuse and potential addiction.

-As your young adult continues going back to heroin for more of this pleasant high, their adolescent brain suffers damage from its exposure.
+As your teen continues going back to heroin for more of this pleasant high, their adolescent brain suffers damage from its exposure.
 The brain stops producing natural chemicals of pleasure and starts feeling depressed without the drug.
 Life loses its interest and color unless they use more heroin.
 This is the trap of addiction, and you need immediate help from a heroin addiction treatment program.

 Long-Term Heroin Abuse Changes Your Teen’s Life